About - South African Landlords Association

 - If making a formal complaint to your landlord does not resolve the problem, you can complain to your local council as a last resort.
 However, the council will not be able to deal with some aspects of your complaint.

-What are my rights as a landlord in the UK?
+What are my rights as a landlord in South Africa?

 Landlords have the legal right to evict a tenant if they fall into arrears with their rent.
 Landlords can also evict if they want to sell the property or for any other reason.
 There are strict rules around evictions.
 The exact eviction grounds depend on what type of tenancy you have.

-How much can a landlord raise rent in the UK in 2024?
+How much can a landlord raise rent in South Africa in 2025?

-Landlords can increase the rent provided it is under a new tenancy, or if the fixed term has expired, it can be done under section 13 Notice.
+Landlords can increase the rent provided it is under a new tenancy, or if the fixed term has expired, it can be done by giving advance Notice of the rent increase.
 The rent can be increased to the market rent for a similar property.

-You can download a free section 13 Notice from The BLA website.
+You can download a free notice from the LASA website.

 What Landlords cannot legally do: